|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Built by Nakajima as the second prototype built.
 Assigned to the Imperial Japanese Navy (IJN).
 This Kikka was built for airframe load testing with small engine nacelles, as it was not to be flown.
 This aircraft was never flown.

-During 1946, the engines were sent to the Chrysler Corporation.
+During 1946, the engines were sent to Chrysler Corporation for technical evaluation and study.
 A working engine was assembled with the parts of the two Ne-20s, and tested for 11 hours and 46 minutes, and evaluated in a secret report "Japanese NE-20 turbo jet engine.
-Construction and performance", completed during 1947.
+Construction and performance" completed in 1947.

-During 1961, this aircraft was donated to the National Air & Space Museum collection as inventory number A19610121000.
+In 1961, donated to the National Air & Space Museum collection as inventory number A19610121000.
 The Kikka fuselage with the center wing were placed into storage at the NASM Garber Facility.
 On March 14, 2011 placed on display at the NASM Udvar-Hazy Center.

 Chrysler Corporation "Japanese NE-20 turbo jet engine.
 Construction and performance" 1947